 The negative American anti-China sentiment is largely driven by the trade war between the two nations and the recent Chinese interference in Hong Kong that has sparked massive protests.
 U.S. President Donald Trump has linked the possibility of a trade deal with how well Beijing manages the situation in Hong Kong.

 “I’d like to see Hong Kong worked out in a very humanitarian fashion…It would be very good for the trade deal… I think it would be much harder for me to sign a deal if he [Xi] did something violent in Hong Kong,” Trump said in a statement (DW).

-Trump warned that China should not do a repeat of the Tiananmen Massacre in Hong Kong, as it will severely damage the prospects of a trade deal.
+Trump warned that China should not repeat the Tiananmen Massacre in Hong Kong, as it will severely damage the prospects of a trade deal.
 He called Xi a “talented man” and asked the Chinese president to sit down with the representatives of the protests and talk a way out of the mess.
-However, China has strongly rejected any possibilities of involving the Hong Kong issue in the trade talks.
+However, China has strongly rejected any possibility of involving the Hong Kong issue in the trade talks.

-“Making a fuss about Hong Kong will not be helpful to economic and trade negotiations between China and the U.S… They would be naive in thinking China would make concessions if they played the Hong Kong card… In the face of political intimidation, we not only dare to say no but also take countermeasures,” a commentary by state-run People’s Daily stated (South China Morning Post).
+“Making a fuss about Hong Kong will not be helpful to economic and trade negotiations between China and the U.S… They would be naive in thinking China would make concessions if they played the Hong Kong card… In the face of political intimidation, we not only dare to say no but also take countermeasures,” a commentary by the state-run People’s Daily stated.
+(South China Morning Post)